MarcoVelazquezVelazquez/pizza-split/README.md

 # Pizza Split

-Proceed to [PizzaSplit](src/main/java/com/epam/rd/autotasks/pizzasplit/PizzaSplit.java) class and write a program that reads number of people and number of pieces per pizza and then prints minimum number of pizzas to order to split all the pizzas equally and with no remainder.
+Proceed to [PizzaSplit](src/main/java/com/epam/rd/autotasks/pizzasplit/PizzaSplit.java) class and write a program that reads:
+- number of people;
+- number of pieces per pizza.

+It is guaranteed that it would be integers.

+Program must print:
+- the minimum number of pizzas (not zero) so that everyone has an equal number of slices and not one is left.